SIRP Notes Template: Free Download and Step-by-Step Guide

 AI-assisted documentation

 Some practices use AI scribes to generate SIRP note drafts from session audio.
+For behavioral health specifically, see how AI therapy notes work across common note formats.
 AI-generated drafts still need clinician review and signature before they become part of the clinical record.

 How Commure Scribe Works With SIRP Notes

-Commure Scribe listens to the session and drafts every SIRP section from what was actually said.
-The Situation section captures what the client reported, including mood, affect, and stressors.
-The Intervention section names the techniques the clinician used.
-The Response section documents the client's visible reactions, and the Plan section covers next steps and homework.
-When a clinician ends the recording, the structured draft appears within seconds, already organized into the four-part SIRP format.
+When a clinician ends a session recording, a structured draft appears within seconds.
+Commure Scribe listens to the session and drafts each section based on what was said.
+The Situation section covers what the client reported.
+The Intervention section captures the techniques the clinician used.
+The Response section documents visible reactions.
+The Plan section covers next steps and homework.

 This article is for general informational and educational purposes only.
 It does not constitute legal, medical, or professional advice and does not guarantee compliance.
 Requirements vary by state, payer, and clinical setting and can change over time.
 Verify current details with your own compliance officer, legal counsel, or the relevant authority before relying on this information.